"Education is the only thing no-one can ever take away from you" - Participant

 The programme will fund the cost of educational courses and learning materials for successful applicants who have found a learning opportunity which would positively impact their future, but cannot currently pursue it without financial support.

-Our fully rounded support includes access to psychological support services when required too, as well as job placement assistance.
+Our fully rounded support includes access to psychological support services and childcare services when required too, as well as job placement assistance.
 We stand alongside participants practically and emotionally throughout their educational journeys.